g4bri-3l3/MooseAlto/README.md

 - **This is a hygiene review aid, not an authoritative security audit.**
   Always have a human review findings, especially `shadowed_rule` and anything touching the internet, before changing production policy.
-- App-ID risky-application names are best-effort, not pulled from a live App-ID database.
+- **App-ID risky-application names are best-effort**, not pulled from a live App-ID database.
 Verify before trusting a "clean" result on application-based rules.
 Palo Alto updates App-ID definitions regularly via content-pack updates, so names can be renamed or added over time.